24 Hour Church of Elvis: History

 The third location (720 SW Ankeny, 1994–2002, 45.522593°N 122.678061°W) was devoted primarily towards 1970s popular culture memorabilia.
 By necessity, Pierce offered a personal tour, from room to room, describing her grand vision for re-establishing some of the exhibits from the original location on Washington St. At the end of the tour, Pierce would try (often desperately) to sell t-shirts.
 It was on the second floor and lacked any of the coin-operated machines of the older locations, although several cut-out holes in the first floor of the building hinted that they were intended to be installed at this location, but never were.
 The museum offered legal weddings for $25 and "cheap, not legal" weddings for $5.
 The fake weddings could be same sex.
-Despite the name, the third incarnation of the 24 Hour Church was not open 24 hours, as indicated by a sign on the door which read "24 Hour Church of Elvis: Usually open Noon to 5, 8 - 11 a lot.
+Despite the name, the third incarnation of the 24 Hour Church was not open 24 hours, as indicated by a sign on the door which read "24 Hour Church of Elvis: Usually open Noon to 5, 8 – 11 a lot.
 Call (503) 226-3671 for reassurance".

-The fourth location (2008-2013 408 N.W.
+The fourth location (2008–2013 408 N.W.
 Couch St. 45.52384°N 122.674769°W) (pictured above) was conceived by Pierce to look like an artistic bank machine.
 She designed it and built it and wired it and programmed it for coin operation completely by herself.
-Unfortunately, by that time, newer programming possibilities like wifi interference had surpassed her minimal knowledge of electronics and it was next to impossible after a while to keep even simple momentary contact pushbuttons working.
-The environment seemed inhospitable (see comments on talk page and read the references carefully below), possibly due to (1) religious intolerance; (2) residual disdain by old school members of Portland's art community for Pierce's democratic insistence on access for all; (3) that old timey sexist misinterpretation often caused by those who first present themselves to the public with a youthful impression as a dilettante more prone to wearing heels than flats; or (4) all of the above.
+By that time, newer programming possibilities like wifi interference had surpassed her knowledge of electronics and it was next to impossible after a while to keep even simple momentary contact pushbuttons working.
 The storefront closed and was dismantled in March 2013 due to lack of funds for rent.